Ex-FBI Lawyer Admits to False Statement During Russia Probe

 Former Justice Department officials who have testified before Congress in recent months have said they would not have signed off on the surveillance applications had they known then about the problems that have since come to light.

+Sen. Lindsey Graham, R-S.C., the chairman of the Senate Judiciary Committee who has been leading an investigation into the Russia probe, said after Wednesday's plea that “the wheels of justice are turning.”

+“It is imperative we restore trust to a broken system and the only way that is possible is for people to be held accountable for their actions," Graham added.
+"More to come.”

 It remains unclear what additional charges, if any, Durham might bring.
-Though Justice Department policy is not to take investigative action aimed at affecting an election, Barr has said that doesn't apply here since the investigation does not involve any current candidates for office, including Democratic nominee Joe Biden, who was vice president in the Obama administration when the investigation began.
+Though Justice Department policy is not to take investigative action aimed at affecting an election, Barr has said that doesn't apply here since Durham's probe is not targeting any current candidates for office, including Democratic nominee Joe Biden, who was vice president in the Obama administration when the investigation began.
+But he has also said he is mindful of the calendar.

 The FBI said in a statement that it has been cooperating with Durham’s investigation, including by providing documents and assigning officials to help his team.